 A protfolio with a balance of shares, hybrid securities and bonds may have a lower risk profile and more stable returns than a portfolio of shares only.
 This may suit investors with a desire for greater certainty of income rather than potential capital growth.

-Learn more about hybrid securities by downloading the ASX booklet 'Understanding hybrid securities'
+Learn more about hybrid securities by downloading the new ASX booklet 'Understanding hybrid securities'